openflighthpc/openflight-bootcamp-manager/README.md

 ## Creating a bootcamp session

 ```
-bin/create-bootcamp --config 'aws/eu-west-1-x86' --environments 20 --modules base,hadoop,jupyter --name MyBootcampSession
+bin/create-bootcamp --config 'aws/eu-west-1-x86' \
+                    --environments 20 \
+                    --modules base,hadoop,jupyter \
+                    --name MyBootcampSession
 ```

 Possible arguments:
 - `--name` - The name to assign to this bootcamp session, this allows for multiple bootcamp sessions to be launched and kept separately
-- `--config` - This is the name of the deployment configuration to use in for `openflight-compute-cluster-builder`, for more information see the [configuration documentation](https://github.com/openflighthpc/openflight-compute-cluster-builder#cluster-using-alternative-configuration). **If multiple configurations are provided then the script will iterate through them whilst deploying, this is useful for deploying a bootcamp that utilises multiple cloud providers or regions**
+- `--config` - This is the name of the deployment configuration to use in for `openflight-compute-cluster-builder`, for more information see the [configuration documentation](https://github.com/openflighthpc/openflight-compute-cluster-builder#cluster-using-alternative-configuration). **If multiple configurations are provided (comma separated) then the script will iterate through them whilst deploying, this is useful for deploying a bootcamp that utilises multiple cloud providers or regions**
 - `--environments` - Number of research environments to deploy
 - `--modules` - The modules to include in the bootcamp
 - `--webroot` - The directory to install the website to (by default this is `site/NAME`)